Taylor, Fladgate, & Yeatman

 A 10-year-old Tawny port from Taylor's.

 Taylor, Fladgate & Yeatman (often simply Taylor Fladgate and trading under the name Taylor's) is one of the largest port wine houses.
 Founded in 1692 in Vila Nova de Gaia, Portugal by Job Bearsley, becoming Taylor, Fladgate & Yeatman when Joseph Taylor, John Alexander Fladgate and Morgan Yeatman formed a partnership in 1838, it is also one of the oldest.

-The house owns the brands of Fonseca, Fonseca-Guimaraens, Taylor, Krohn and Croft.
+The Taylor Fonseca Group owns the brands of Taylor, Fonseca, Fonseca-Guimaraens, Krohn, Delaforce and Croft.
 The house ships almost all types of port including vintage, tawny, ruby, late-bottled vintage, and white.
 The house invented the style of late-bottled vintage port.

 In August 2023, it was announced Taylor Fladgate had acquired the assets, stock and Minho, Dão and Bairrada estates of the Portuguese wine company, Ideal Drinks.